DPGAlliance/DPG-Standard/standard-questions.md

             <td valign="top">9.a.
 Data Privacy &amp; Security</td>
             <td valign="top">
                 <ul>
-                    <li>Does this project collect or store personally identifiable data?</li>
+                    <li>Does this project collect or store personally identifiable informatin (PII) data?</li>
-                    <li>If yes - Please list the types of data collected and/or stored by the project:</li>
+                    <li>If yes - please list the types of data collected and/or stored by the project:</li>
-                    <li>If yes - Does this project share this data with third parties?</li>
+                    <li>If yes - does this project share this data with third parties?</li>
                     <li>Please describe the circumstances with which this project shares data with third parties.
-Please add links as relevant</li>
+Please add links as relevant.</li>
-                    <li>If yes - Does the project ensure the privacy and security of this data and has it taken steps to prevent adverse impacts resulting from it&#39;s collection, storage and distribution</li>
+                    <li>If yes - does the project ensure the privacy and security of this data and has it taken steps to prevent adverse impacts resulting from its collection, storage and distribution.</li>
-                    <li>If yes - Please describe the steps, and include a link to the privacy policy and/or terms of service:</li>
+                    <li>If yes - please describe the steps, and include a link to the privacy policy and/or terms of service:</li>
                 </ul>
             </td>
         </tr>